CESSProject/doc-v2/storage-miner/multi-buckets.md

 ```

 {% hint style="warning" %}
-Users can create multiple logic volumes on a single disk by lvm, and mount multiple logic volumes on different diskPaths, but when the disk is damaged, all storage nodes relying on lvm will be down!
+Users can create multiple logic volumes on a single disk by lvm, and mount multiple logic volumes on different diskPaths, but when the disk is damaged, all storage nodes relying on lvm will be affected!
 {% endhint %}